 Bonding uses tooth-colored materials to replace missing tooth structure or hide cosmetically unappealing minor defects in a tooth — chips, discoloration, and even minor spacing irregularities.
 Bonding materials are called “composite resins” because they contain a mixture of plastic and glass, which adds strength and translucency.
 The composite actually bonds, or becomes one, with the rest of the tooth.

-For more immediate information on dental bonding and to request an appointment, please call the dental office of tooth bonding experts Robert Yee, DDS and Thomas & JoAnne Carr, DDS at (408) 733-4473 today!
-Or, fill out our site's contact form !
+For more immediate information on dental bonding and to request an appointment, please call the dental office of tooth bonding experts Robert Yee, DDS at (408) 733-4473 today or fill out our site's contact form !

 Composite resins come in a variety of tooth shades for truly lifelike results.
 When bonding is done with a skilled hand and an artistic eye, it may be impossible to distinguish the bonded tooth from its neighbors.
 Though bonding will not last as long as a dental veneer, it also does not require the involvement of a dental laboratory and, most often, can be done without drilling of the tooth.
 It's a particularly good solution for teens, who often need to wait until their teeth have finished maturing before choosing a more permanent type of dental restoration.

 The Bonding Process